mikael-ros/neobeam/readme.md

 ### Title slide
-I opted not to always treat the first slide as a title slide, so to declare a slide (any slide actually) a title slide, add the following before the content: ``<!-- _class: title -->``.
+In this theme, the first slide is not automatically treated as a title slide.
+In order to declare a slide (any slide actually) a title slide, add the following before the content: ``<!-- _class: title -->``.

 Heres an example of a title slide.
 As long as you follow as similar format it should work.
 Theres also an optional logo slot for a University logo or similar.
 ```html,markdown